 There are foods that can lower blood cholesterol.
 But if LDL cholesterol levels remain high even after the patient has changed their eating habits and introduced physical activity into their daily routine – the doctor will most likely prescribe medication to lower it.
 The drugs used to lower cholesterol are statins.

 Statins are usually the drug of choice and have little interaction with other drugs.
-They also use bile acids-binding fibrates and resins.
+They also use bile acid-binding fibrates and resins.